mangled/MangledMud/readme.md

 * Because of the database structure the networking code is non-threaded, it handles each request in turn.
 It would be nice to see the networking improved, neither of us are experts in this area and we are pretty sure its not as robust as it could be :-)
 * It would be good to see the code extended to support the full command set (see above).
-* Keep refactoring the code to make it more ruby like.
+* Keep refactoring the code to make it more ruby like (we made some of it a little more object orientated, but held off a major re-write as this would defeat the point of the first release).

 If you wish to extend this then please maintain the high level of unit test coverage.
 We only request that the master branch progresses along the lines of the original, even if it's innards are replaced entirely it should still run like the original and support importing original database files.